Part 6 – The Mysterious One

-A flickering glow coming from her far right caught the outsider’s attention, she turned her head to see what it was, and what she saw was a establishment with a small fenced area, a couple horses in it and a young woman standing next to it, brushing a brown and white horse.
+A flickering light coming from her far right caught the outsider’s attention, she turned her head to see the glow, and what she saw was a establishment with a small fenced area, a couple horses in it and a young woman standing next to it, brushing a horse.
 “Perfect, that is what I need.”
-She decisively walked towards the young woman who wore a mossy green hat, little copper medals hanging all around the edges of her hat – the tip of it slightly thinner and crooked down.
+She decisively walked towards the young woman who wore a mossy green hat with little medals of copper hanging all around the brim of her hat – the tip of it slightly thinner and crooked down.
 The outsider also noticed the young woman was barefoot, wearing a white blouse and a long layerd skirt with a green scarf tied on the left side of her hip, while the rest of the scarf layed around her skirt.
 The young woman had many rings on her fingers and for a moment the outsider thought they were glowing a bit.

 – Your rings were glowing – said the outsider, suddenly intrigued and frowning in confusion.